digitallawyer/openlegaldictionary/_definitions/black-book-of-the-admiralty.md

 ---
 title: Black Book Of The Admiralty
 permalink: "/definitions/black-book-of-the-admiralty.html"
-body: A book of the highest authority ln ad-miralty matters, generally sui,posed to have been compiled during the reign of Edward
+body: A book of the highest authority in ad-miralty matters, generally sui,posed to have been compiled during the reign of Edward
 published_at: '2018-07-07'
 layout: post